 China State Construction Engineering Corporation Ltd (CSCEC), which is a state-owned construction company will build a new headquarters for the Commercial Bank of Ethiopia in Addis Ababa at the cost of US$266.5m.

-This is after the construction company won the bid for the project and signing of the related agreement for the 46-storey building on Tuesday last week at CBE’s head office in Addis Ababa.
+This is after the construction company won the bid for the project and signing of the related agreement for the 46-story building on Tuesday last week at CBE’s head office in Addis Ababa.

-The new headquarters, which will be on a 150,000-sq-m, will involve construction of a 200m tower and a two 5-storey podiums.
+The new headquarters, which will be on a 150,000-sq-m, will involve the construction of a 200m tower and two 5-storey podiums.

 The new building is set to be the tallest building in East Africa.
-President of Commercial Bank of Ethiopia said at the signing event that the new project “reflects the image of both sides.”
-“Not only the height, but the overall quality of the building, we believe that this will be one of the best buildings in Africa,” he said.
+The President of the Commercial Bank of Ethiopia said at the signing event that the new project “reflects the image of both sides.”
+“Not only the height but the overall quality of the building, we believe that this will be one of the best buildings in Africa,” he said.

-General manager for the construction company in Ethiopia, Song Sudong, said the company had undertaken similar building projects in China.
+The general manager of the construction company in Ethiopia, Song Sudong, said the company had undertaken similar building projects in China.